Your early learning and childcare options

 - The council will write to you and the provider, to confirm if the child is eligible.

-- When you get the letter, please contact the provider directly to confirm a start date and sessions the child will attend.
+- When you get the letter, contact the provider directly to confirm a start date and sessions the child will attend.

 - The provider will contact the council to confirm the start date and sessions agreed.